enovision/ext-tip-toast/README.md

 ### Prerequisites

 This package was developed using `Sencha Cmd 6.5` and `Ext JS 6.2.1` classic.
-I guess that this package will also work with Ext JS version 5, but has not been tested.
+I guess that this package should also work with Ext JS version 5, but has not been tested.

 This package has its own SASS styling and is not depending on a Sencha theme.